dgraph-io/charts/helmfiles/tests/README.md

 ## Run Tests

-This will deploy a dgraph cluster using different types of dgraph configuration.
+This will deploy a Dgraph cluster using different types of Dgraph configuration.
 Use the `--environment $TEST` flag to select the desired test.

 The focus on these tests is to deploy Dgraph on Kubernetes, and verify that dgraph is running successful.